 17. Set the Cutting pre-off value (in seconds).
 This allows to stop the cutting some fraction of a second before the machine stops moving at its working speed and may be useful to some users/operators depending on their cutting needs and machine configuration.
 This value can be set to 0 if not required by the user.

 18. Select whether you want to accept jog while THC is activated.
-This allows for jog in the z-axis while THC is on in order to allow the user to lift/lower the torch manually (for example, to inspect it).
+This allows for jog in the z-axis while THC is on in order to allow the user to lift/lower the torch manually through operator inputs in addition to the regular THC control.
 This field can be set to OFF if the user does not want to be able to accidentally move the torch during the cutting process while the THC is ON.

 19. Select the THC Jog speed ratio.
 This is usually set to be an order of magnitude lower than the working speed, as to not move the torch erratically.